 Positioning itself as a kind of review site social media platform, other users can like and comment on customer reviews as well as share them on other platforms.
 Business owners are also able to respond to reviews to show customers that they value their contribution.

-Once synonymous with NYC dining, Zagat was the go-to site for honest opinions on restaurants.
+Once synonymous with NYC dining, Zagat (also known as the Fine Dining Explorer) was the go-to site for honest opinions on restaurants.
+Zagat is a public survey where anyone can provide scores to a restaurant.

 It was purchased by Google in 2011, and since then has somewhat faded in relevance.
 The Infatuation then later purchased Zagat in 2018 from Google and has been rebranding it as a millennial-friendly restaurant review platform.